Skip to main content

 Forecasted values of products in Livespace CRM

 Forecasted values, the second chart in Products tab concerns the future products value (what we anticipate to achieve).
-On this chart, you’ll find similar data as on historical information chart, however, there are going to be some changes.
+On this chart, you’ll find similar data as on the historical information chart, however, there are going to be some changes.

-• Potential – full overall worth of won and lost deals – theoretical profit if all of the deals are won.
+• Potential – full overall worth of won and lost deals – theoretical profit if all the deals are won.

 • Estimation – the prognosis of the sum of open and won deals.

 • Open – the product of the open-ended deals values and their probabilities.
-Deals which aren’t won yet, but you can predict what amount you’ll win and when to expect it (if you’ll make a sale).
+Deals, which aren’t won yet, but you can predict what amount you’ll win and when to expect it (if you’ll make a sale).
 Open deals are dealt with as an unsure part of the prognosis, that is why their value takes into account the probability of winning a deal.

 • Won – full value of the won deals.
 Deals marked as won, but the profit will appear in the future (for example monthly paid deals or long-term projects, where winning a deal doesn’t automatically mean it’s clearing).
 Values coming from these deals are treated as with 100% probability.